Get exclusive member benefits & effect social change. Join Today

 A creatinine blood test measures the level of creatinine in the blood.
 Creatinine is a waste product that forms when creatine breaks down.
-Creatine is a substance found in muscle.
-Creatinine levels help determine how well your kidneys function.
-Your kidneys are responsible for eliminating creatinine from the body when you urinate.
-When creatinine levels increase, your kidney function may be impaired.
+Creatine is found in your muscle.
+Creatinine levels in the blood can provide your doctor with information about how well your kidneys are working.

-Creatinine levels are usually performed along with several other laboratory tests, including BUN (blood urea nitrogen) and a basic or comprehensive metabolic panel (BMP or CMP).
-These tests are performed during routine physical exams to help diagnose a number of diseases like diabetes, and to look for any problems with how your kidneys are functioning.
+Creatinine blood tests are usually performed along with several other laboratory tests, including a blood urea nitrogen (BUN) test and a basic metabolic panel (BMP) or comprehensive metabolic panel (CMP).
+These tests are done during routine physical exams to help diagnose certain diseases and to check for any problems with your kidney function.

-Your doctor might order a blood test to assess your creatinine levels if you show signs of kidney disease:
+Your doctor may order a creatinine blood test to assess your creatinine levels if you show signs of kidney disease.
+These symptoms include:

-Kidney problems can be related to a number of different diseases or conditions, including:
+Kidney problems can be related to different diseases or conditions, including:

-Aminoglycoside medications (e.g. gentamycin) can cause damage to the kidneys in some people.
-If you are taking this type of medicine, your doctor may order regular creatinine blood tests to make sure your kidneys are healthy.
+Aminoglycoside medications, such as gentamycin, can also cause kidney damage in some people.
+If you’re taking this type of medication, your doctor may order regular creatinine blood tests to make sure your kidneys remain healthy.

-Your doctor will notify you of the results within a few days of testing.
+Once enough blood is drawn, the sample is sent to a laboratory for analysis.
+Your doctor will give you the results within a few days of testing.

-Increased creatinine levels in the blood are indicators that the kidneys may not be functioning properly.
+High serum creatinine levels in the blood indicate that the kidneys aren’t functioning properly.